 - What are Saadia and Maimonides’s most significant contributions to fundamental, persistent issues of moral agency, the understanding of the will, and the rationality of moral judgment?
 What aspects of their thought are especially relevant in our context?

 Of course, numerous other issues will arise and you are encouraged to raise and pursue your own questions and angles of approach.
 The seminar is meant to engage a wide range of interests and expertise, including Ethics, History of Philosophy, Jewish Studies, Philosophical Theology, theories of Human Nature, Intellectual History, and others.

-Notification date: March 31, 2017.
-Eligibility How to Apply NEH Application Cover Sheet
+Notification date: March 30, 2018.
+Eligibility NEH Application Cover Sheet

 Further details will be provided soon.
 These will include details of the syllabus, the calendar for the Seminar sessions, information regarding housing options, facts about Hamilton, NY, and other information.